EHSRB-BSRSE-Bioinformatics/MutSeqR/README.md

 | symbolic         | Structural variant or IUPAC ambiguity code.         |

-It is critical that the variant file gets annotated with information such as the genomic region from which the mutation originates, some information about the sample from which the mutation originates, and that each row (mutation) receives a calculated group depth and group frequency (of interest for later analyses).

-We do this by first importing the variant file as a data frame, and then joining it with the metadata (e.g., sample_data_file, regions file), and creating some columns that will be helpful for calculating frequencies in later analyses.
 Finally, our functions provide the option to convert the resulting data frame into a `granges` object.
 This facilitates use in other packages and makes doing 'genome math' on the ranges significantly easier.